The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Gearing Up

 As things appear to be right now, our stat priority has not changed!

-Critical Hit Rate > Direct Hit Rate > Determination > Skill Speed I recommend you use the gear comparison tool in the resources section to actually get a better idea of how melds affect your DPS!
+Critical Hit Rate > Direct Hit Rate > Determination > Skill Speed

+I recommend you use the gear comparison tool in the resources section to actually get a better idea of how melds affect your DPS!

-Just meld (with VIs; VIIIs have a 40% removal chance, and you will want to save those for bis!) and wear highest item level gear, for now!
+Just meld (with VIs; VIIIs have a 40% removal chance, and you will want to save those for BiS!) and wear highest item level gear, for now!

 ### Best Sets Available